winlinvip/go-speex/README.md

 cd $GOPATH/src/github.com/winlinvip/go-speex && go test ./...
 ```

+There are an example of SPEEX audio packets in FLV:

+* [avatar speex over FLV](doc/speex_data.go), user can use this file to decode to PCM.

 For more information about SPEEX codec, read:

 * [github.com](https://github.com/winlinvip/speex), source code of speex codec.